RinaldoBenaccetta/isidom/readme.md

 ### $findSiblings

-Return an array containing siblings HTMLElement from a specified HTMLElement.
+Returns an array containing siblings HTMLElement from a specified HTMLElement.

-Return null if there is no siblings.
+Returns null if there are no siblings.

 #### Parameters